Chris Gabriel, PT, OCS, CSCS

 4. Do I need to ice my arm after throwing?

-Ice is beneficial for decreasing pain, so can be considered for acute injures, but should be highly questioned for routine use after every pitching outing, especially over the medial elbow where the ulnar nerve is vulnerable.
+Ice is beneficial for decreasing pain, so it can be considered for acute injures, but should be highly questioned for routine use after every pitching outing, especially over the medial elbow where the ulnar nerve is vulnerable.
 After prolonged icing, blood flow to the area can remain restricted for hours.
 Consider icing the area for 10 minutes, removing for 20 minutes to allow the area to re-warm, then reapply the ice for another 10 minutes.
 Instead, you can practice“ active” recovery, including light jogging, foam rolling or stickwork, and light tossing.